Skip to main content

 • Egg Quality ∞ The inflammatory and hormonal environment of PCOS can also affect the quality of the oocytes themselves, which is a vital component of a successful pregnancy.

-By addressing the foundational metabolic issues of and the resulting hormonal cascade, interventions that improve metabolic health create a more favorable environment for ovarian function.
+By addressing the foundational metabolic issues of insulin resistance and the resulting hormonal cascade, interventions that improve metabolic health create a more favorable environment for ovarian function.
 This systemic approach looks beyond the symptoms to correct the underlying biological signals, which is where a molecule like tirzepatide finds its therapeutic rationale.

 Intermediate